The Manifesto: what does Compare Ethics do?

 - An estimated 40.3 million people are in modern slavery today.

-- Our animal species is in crisis.
-One million animal and plant species are now threatened with extinction.
+- One million animal and plant species are now threatened with extinction.

 We believe that through a collective commitment to social fairness, transparency, traceability, recycling, carbon neutrality etc. will forge the circular economy needed to outmanoeuvre the UN’s gloomy warnings of irreversible global warming.
 Our objective is to explore the numerous and at times complex ways we can achieve that.